thuongnvLK/ThuongNV_LinuxKernel/README.md

 [Lesson 11: Flash - Bootloader](#lesson-11-flash---bootloader)
 1. [Flash](#1-flash)
 2. [Bootloader](#2-bootloader)  -->

-📂 All lessons are available in the `lessons/` directory.

-📂 All assignments are available in the `assignments/` directory.

 ## 🏆 Lesson 02: Key Features of the Linux Kernel
 ### 📖 1.
 Learning Materials